solomon-sec/LinuxEnum/README.md

 # LinuxEnum
-Welcome to the Linux Commands for Local Enumeration Cheat Sheet :computer:
+Welcome to the Linux Commands for Local Enumeration Cheat Sheet

 ## Summary